 Medical Conditions Associated with Microbiomes

 Gut microbes have a significant impact on digestive health.
 But they also seem to have relationships with a variety of neurological and autoimmune conditions.
-In most cases it’s too early to tell if changes in gut bacteria are a cause of illness or just a symptom, but the affected conditions are far reaching.
+In most cases, it’s too early to tell if changes in gut bacteria are a cause of illness or just a symptom, but the affected conditions are far-reaching.

 Inflammatory Bowel Disease – Rates of IBD are increasing throughout the world, and appear to be linked to urbanization and westernized diets.
 Patients with Crohn’s or ulcerative colitis often have decreased diversity or abnormal ratios of bacterial species.
 Low concentrations of certain bacteria predict a high risk for IBD.

 Diabetes – Gut microbiota appear to influence both type 1 and type 2 diabetes.
-This may be a clue to why type 1 diabetes rates have been rising for decades, especially among young children.
+This may be a clue as to why type 1 diabetes rates have been rising for decades, especially among young children.

 Anxiety & Depression – The gut-brain axis is becoming of particular interest to researchers, as gut microbes appear to have an influence on brain centers like the amygdala and prefrontal cortex.
 Various animal studies appear to show a link between a reduced number of gut microbes and behaviors that indicate anxiety and depression.

-Multiple Sclerosis – Certain types of bacteria that are rare in healthy people are found more commonly in those with MS. Experiments have found that introducing these bacteria to healthy blood samples increase the number of cells that activate immune attack.
+Multiple Sclerosis – Certain types of bacteria that are rare in healthy people are found more commonly in those with MS. Experiments have found that introducing these bacteria to healthy blood samples increase the number of cells that activate the immune attack.

 Autism – The large number of people with autism spectrum disorder (ASD) who also have gastrointestinal issues has led researchers to investigate links between the two.
 One recent study found that microbiota transfer therapy was successful in improving both GI symptoms and ASD-related behaviors, with improvements lasting for up to 8 weeks after treatment.